Director, Public Policy & Advocacy

-The Director, Public Policy oversees the development and implementation of public policy and advocacy initiatives to drive community impact.
+The Director, Public Policy & Advocacy oversees the development and implementation of public policy and advocacy initiatives to drive community impact.
 This role is responsible for planning, developing, and executing on local, state, and federal policy work, with an emphasis on educating policymakers and growing the number of advocates.
 This role is also responsible for planning, developing, and executing on community-wide advocacy efforts that invite individuals and organizations to participate in Thrive2027.

-The Director, Public Policy, will work under the strategic oversight of United Way of Greater Portland’s (UWGP) Community Impact Steering Committee (CISC) and the three Thrive2027 Goals Cabinets, and under the direction of the Senior Vice President, Community Impact at UWGP.
+The Director, Public Policy & Advocacy will work under the strategic oversight of United Way of Greater Portland’s (UWGP) Community Impact Steering Committee (CISC) and the three Thrive2027 Goals Cabinets, and under the direction of the Senior Vice President, Community Impact.

 Success in this position will be determined by the ability of the Director to implement UWGP’s annual policy agenda, develop and advance public policy positions and advocacy efforts that help move the needle on Thrive2027’s three community-wide goals, cultivate and mobilize advocates for UWGP, and identify and measure policy and advocacy outcomes.
-This position requires excellent communication skills, a proven track record in public policy and advocacy work, and strong planning, measurement, and execution skills as well as facility with data.
+This position requires excellent written and verbal communication skills, a proven track record in public policy and advocacy work, and strong planning, measurement, and execution skills as well as facility with data.
 The candidate must be self motivated and able to work independently as well as collaboratively in a team setting.

 Essential Job Functions:

-- With the CISC, three Goals Cabinets, and SVP of Community Impact, develop strategic direction for UWGP’s public policy and advocacy initiatives, ensuring integration with other community impact strategies.
+With the CISC, three Goals Cabinets, and SVP of Community Impact, develop strategic direction for UWGP’s public policy and advocacy initiatives, ensuring integration with other community impact strategies.

-- With SVP, develop public policy agenda and implementation of action plan to achieve legislative and advocacy goals.
+With SVP and other stakeholders, develop public policy agenda and implementation of action plan to achieve legislative and advocacy goals.

-- Develop relationships with key public policy stakeholders including elected representatives, state officials, business and nonprofit leaders.
+Develop relationships with key public policy stakeholders, including elected representatives, state officials, and business and nonprofit leaders.

-- Serve as point for United Way Worldwide public policy alerts and coordinate action as needed.
+Serve as point of contact for United Way Worldwide public policy alerts and coordinate action as needed.

 Collaboration/ Relationship Management

-- Develop and implement strategies for engaging board members and volunteers in advocacy efforts that support UWGP’s objectives.
+- Develop and implement strategies for engaging board members and volunteers in public policy & advocacy efforts that support UWGP’s objectives.

 - Meet with key stakeholders (such as government representatives, schools, businesses, and associations) and serve as an ongoing facilitator for information and coordination.

-- Serve as United Way liaison to related collaborations (e.g., state, community task forces) as assigned.
+- Serve as UWGP liaison to related collaborations (e.g., state, community task forces) as assigned.

 Advocacy & Community Awareness

 - Work with Community Impact and RD/Marketing teams to develop advocacy opportunities and messages for key stakeholder groups, such as UWGP’s two affinity groups Brick & Beam and Women United.

-- Represent United Way at public hearings and work sessions, with appropriate support as needed.
+- Represent UWGP at public hearings and work sessions, with appropriate support as needed.

 - Provide prompt and courteous responses to telephone calls and e-mails from all stakeholders and the public when requested.